Last updated on September 13th, 2023 at 09:18 am

-However, do not to leave your cat unsupervised around paper bags.
-While they make a great toy, they also could pose a risk because the handles can get wrapped around the head.
+However, do not leave your cat unsupervised around paper bags.
+While they make a great toy, they could also pose a risk because the handles can get wrapped around the head.

 You might want to invest in a crinkle bag made just for kitties instead!

 Cats love to chase, and they love to shred paper.
-It’s no surprise that papers balls are so enticing.
+It’s no surprise that paper balls are so enticing.

-Take a sheet of paper, crumble it and toss it to your feline.
+Take a sheet of paper, crumble it, and toss it at your feline.
 She will happily leap after it and chase it around the house for hours.